Mobile learning

 Mobile learning allows learners to access the material anytime, anywhere, in whatever form is best for them – and learners will engage more because of it.

-6. Collaborative Learning is Encouraged
+6. Collaborative learning is encouraged

 Research on the effectiveness of collaborative learning in mobile learning environments has shown that it is an effective means of facilitating learning, and is a benefit to students.